Jan Keller

 Jan Keller is a Czech sociologist and politician.
-Since 2014, he has been a Member of the European Parliament representing the Czech Republic, elected as a non-partisan for the Social Democratic Party.
+From 2014 to 2019, he was a Member of the European Parliament representing the Czech Republic, elected as a non-partisan for the Social Democratic Party.
 He publishes political commentaries and essays mainly in the Czech daily Právo.

 In the 1970s and 1980s he was a member of the Communist Party of Czechoslovakia.